8 lessons learned from Black Friday 2018

 3. Brace your e-commerce technologically

 Many retailers this year experienced glitches and malfunctioning on their website.
-You’d think it’s an issue only of the smaller and unexperienced online shops, while in fact, it regards even a few of the Internet Retailers 1000 (the leading 1000 e‑retailers selling in U.S. and Canada) like Lowe’s Cos., Walmart Inc., Lululemon Athletica Inc., J. Crew Group Inc., Kohl’s Corp.
+You’d think it’s an issue only of the smaller and inexperienced online shops, while in fact, it regards even a few of the Internet Retailers 1000 (the leading 1000 e‑retailers selling in U.S. and Canada) like Lowe’s Cos., Walmart Inc., Lululemon Athletica Inc., J. Crew Group Inc., Kohl’s Corp.
 Lost carts, error pages, websites’ sluggishness an so on happened this year in many e-stores, which annoys customers.

 Excellent user experience and server that handles even massive traffic are crucial.
 Otherwise, what’s the point of ad campaigns if your customers can’t fulfill their shopping impulses?
 A system has to be perfectly prepared for automatic discounts - one mistake can turn Black Friday into colossal money loss.